School Science Lessons

 13.7 Enjoy eggs every day!

-1. Eggs have a high nutrient density, because they provide top quality protein and small to significant amounts of a wide range of vitamins and minerals in proportion to their calorie count.
+1. Eggs have a high nutrient density, because they provide top quality protein and a wide range of vitamins and minerals in proportion to their calorie count.

 One large egg, 50 g, contains 310 kJ / 75 Kcal.